-Now, Paul is not telling his fellow believers to go out there and die, the deadly persecution has not taken place yet.
+Now, the Apostle Paul is not telling his fellow believers to go out there and die.
+The deadly persecution has not taken place yet.
 Nero hasn’t yet blamed the Christians for the great fire.
-But what he explains is the key to overcoming the sin that entangles each reader is to recognize that, as a believer, you are dead to it.
+But what he explains is that the key to overcoming the sin that entangles each reader is to recognize that, as a believer, you are dead to it.
 When a Christian is baptized, he is baptized into Jesus’s death.

 Jesus put it this way:

 “Whoever wants to be my disciple must deny themselves and take up their cross daily and follow me.
 For whoever wants to save their life will lose it, but whoever loses their life for me will save it.
 What good is it for someone to gain the whole world, and yet lose or forfeit their very self?”